How to Make Interviews Mutually Effective for You & Candidate (Specifically when Hiring Junior Sales Talent)

 - It was great speaking with you and I so appreciate your interest in the company.
 For X, Y and Z reasons, I don’t see you as a direct fit for this role.
 What is missing in your candidacy is…..
 OR What really drove me to this conclusion is…

-If they don’t take no for an answer, listen.
+- If they don’t take no for an answer, listen.
 It is showing perseverance and might be worth a second glance.
 If it’s not, it is not.
 Either way – remember, they now have engaged with your brand.
 They have been rejected from your brand and you do not want them to walk away with a negative connotation about your brand because you never know where they will share that.
-Close out in a complimentary fashion.
+Close out respecting the candidate.

 For any role, and especially sales, follow-up should be timely and personable.
 Here are some evaluation metrics: